advance100/doc_webpack/configuration.md

 ### `output.sourceMapFilename`

-The filename of the SourceMaps for the Javascript files.
+The filename of the SourceMaps for the JavaScript files.
 They are inside the `output.path` directory.

-`[file]` is replaced by the filename of the Javascript file.
+`[file]` is replaced by the filename of the JavaScript file.

 `[id]` is replaced by the id of the chunk.